emoncms/find/readme.md

 2. Send 253 ajax requests (0.0.0.1 - 0.0.0.254) to every IPv4 address possible in the current subnet testing for responses from an EmonCMS install (eg `http://192.168.1.136/emoncms/describe`).
 Only correctly formatted responses are displayed in the list, anything else is ignored.

-3 different expected types are returned from an EmonCMS installation at the API endpoint `/describe`:-
+4 different expected types are returned from an EmonCMS installation at the API endpoint `/describe`:-

 1. emonpi
 2. emonbase
 3. emoncms
+4. smartplug

 The module asks for confirmation from the user because it must open another tab changing from `https` to `http`.